 1735 to now

 Our current church was built in 1915 and an education addition was constructed in 1964.
-In 2015 we are working on the next phase of our physical structure.
-Our plans will create better and more secure offices, a new social hall and kitchen along with an improved space for our daycare.
+In 2016 we started work on the next phase of our physical structure.
+We have created better and more secure offices, a new social hall and kitchen along with an improved space for our daycare.
 Our sanctuary seating will be modified to improve spacing, comfort and create a larger chancel.
-Look on these pages under capital campaign and on our campaign website: christmertzcampaign.org for more information.
+Our renovations will be complete in the summer of 2018.
+Look on these pages under capital campaign for more information.

 By God’s grace, we will continue to be led by the Holy Spirit to praise our Lord and serve our congregation and community.
 The Reverand Cheryl F. Meinschein is the pastor of Christ Mertz Lutheran Church.